microsoft/MIDI/src/api/README.md

 * Service sends stream to endpoints

 TBD: Who is responsible for adding anti-jitter timestamps?
 Presumably the service will need to do this, but that requires inserting a number of messages into a copy of the stream

+TBD: This model won't support time-based continuous processing, like an arpeggiator MIDI effect and similar.
+The overhead of something like that as a plug-in may be too high.
+It may be better as an app on a virtual endpoint, or simply left to dedicted DAWs and performance effects.

 ### Routing Plug-ins